kshuta/zcc2/README.md

 Make a `.env` file within the root of the project directory and add the following environment variables:
 - `API_TOKEN`: The api token to access your zendesk account.
 Make sure API access is enabled for your workspace.
 - `API_EMAIL`: The email address you use to access your zendesk account.
 - `API_SUBDOMAIN`: The subdomain for your zendesk workplace.
+For example, if your workplace url was `https://zccchallenge.zendesk.com`, please set `zccchallenge` as your `API_SUBDOMAIN`
 ```
 API_TOKEN=xxxxhdhdhdhxxxx
 API_EMAIL=example@zendesk.com